General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Abstract

 \section{Abstract}

-Often in the analysis of first-order methods for both smooth and nonsmooth optimization, assuming the existence of a growth/error bound or a KL condition facilitates much stronger convergence analysis.
-Hence the analysis is done twice, once for the general case and once for the growth bounded case.
+Often in the analysis of first-order methods for both smooth and nonsmooth optimization, assuming the existence of a growth/error bound or KL condition facilitates much stronger convergence analysis.
+Hence separate analysis is typically needed for the general case and for the growth bounded cases.
 We give meta-theorems for deriving general convergence rates from those assuming a growth lower bound.
-Applying this simple but conceptually powerful tool to the proximal point method, subgradient method, bundle method, gradient descent and universal accelerated method immediately recovers their known convergence rates for general convex optimization problems from their specialized rates.
-Our results apply to lift any rate based on H\"older continuity of the objective's gradient and H\"older growth bounds to apply to any problem with a weaker growth bound or when no growth bound is assumed.
+Applying this simple but conceptually powerful tool to the proximal point, subgradient, bundle, dual averaging, gradient descent, Frank-Wolfe, and universal accelerated methods immediately recovers their known convergence rates for general convex optimization problems from their specialized rates.
+New convergence results follow for bundle methods, dual averaging, and Frank-Wolfe.
+Our results can lift any rate based on H\"older continuous gradients and H\"older growth bounds.
+Moreover, our theory provides simple proofs of optimal convergence lower bounds under H\"older growth from textbook examples without growth bounds.